-World Languages Department Co-Chairs
+World Languages Department Head

 The World Language classes enable students to acquire proficiency and knowledge in a language and culture other than their own.
 Students who study a world language are introduced to other perspectives, products, cultures and practices via the language they are studying.
 Students learn pronunciation, accent, structures and vocabulary in order to communicate; they are expected to put their skills together to comprehend authentic materials and to speak, read and write in both formal and informal situations.